agkozak/agkozak-zsh-prompt/README.md

 ## News

 - v3.0.0 (November 26, 2018)
-    - Asynchronous Git status now available via process substitution in all supported versions of ZSH and on all supported systems (props to @psprint).
+    - The asynchronous Git status is now available via process substitution in all supported versions of ZSH and on all supported systems (props to @psprint).
 For reasons of speed, `zsh-async` remains the default asynchronous method in WSL and Solaris, and `usr1` is default in MSYS2/Cygwin.
     - When `AGKOZAK_LEFT_PROMPT_ONLY` is set to `1`, the Git status is displayed in the left prompt, and the right prompt is left blank.
     - The prompt script loads up to 4x faster.
     - The left prompt is displayed ~2x faster.